rikhuijzer/phd-thesis/chapters/discussion.typ

 For the predictions, we found that XGBoost performed best in terms of predictive performance.
 However, it was not interpretable because the model is too complex to interpret directly.
 Therefore, interpretations methods are needed which require a simplified representation of the model.
-This could hide biases or reliability issues.
+This simplification could hide biases or reliability issues.
 With the other models, we found that SIRUS performed slightly better than the linear model on our dataset.
 We also found that the SIRUS model was able to predict dropouts with a good accuracy, while retaining stability and interpretability.